Marlborough Mound

 Marlborough Mound is part of a complex of Neolithic monuments in this area, which includes the Avebury Ring, Silbury Hill, and the West Kennet Long Barrow.
 It is close to the confluence of the River Kennet and lies within the grounds of Marlborough College.
-Thus it is on private property, unlike other comparable archaeological sites in Wiltshire.
+It is not accessible to the public, unlike other comparable archaeological sites in Wiltshire.

 Since construction, the mound has functioned as the motte for a Norman Castle, a garden feature for a stately home, and the site for a water tower within Marlborough College.
 Today, only the earthworks remain; at its base is a grotto which was part of an 18th-century water feature.
 In recent years there has been renewed interest in the site pertaining to its restoration and preservation as a culturally and historically significant site in Wiltshire.
 Additionally, its relation to the nearby Silbury Hill has generated scholarly interest in how the mound constitutes part of a larger archaeological complex in Wiltshire.

 Structure and location

-The mound is located on the western side of Marlborough within the grounds of Marlborough College, close to the confluence of the nearby River Kennet.
+The mound is located on the western side of Marlborough within the grounds of Marlborough College, close to the River Kennet.
 It is near Silbury Hill (about 5 mi due west of the mound), Hatfield Barrow, Sherrington Mound, Manton Barrow, and Marlborough Common barrow cemetery.